codelikeshit/codelikeshit.github.io/_posts/2015-05-18-tricky-action-mailer.md

 * ###Getting the idea:-

-    * Coming back to our point when I call a class method how it calls the instance one
+    * Coming back to our point when I call a class method how it calls the instance method with the same name.

-    * Finally after messing my head around for some time I got the answer and that is its basically using method_missing hook of ruby and doing the stuff in backend.
+    * Finally after messing my head around for some time I got the answer and that is its basically using ```method_missing``` hook of ruby and doing the stuff in backend.

 * ###Flow(How it works internally):-

     * When you call a class method e.g:-

     ```
-    MyAwesomeMailer.send_email(self, "Welcome to Interakt.co").deliver_now
+    MyAwesomeMailer.send_welcome_email(self, "Welcome to Interakt.co").deliver_now
     ```

-    *  first thing is that(Class Method) method is not available there so method_missing will be called and this is the code inside method_missing hook.
+    *  first thing is that(Class Method) method is not available there so ```method_missing``` will be called and this is the code inside ```method_missing``` hook method.

     ```
     class Base < AbstractController::Base